brucelyu/tensorRGflow/README.md

 This is a package copied directly from the [abeliantensors](https://github.com/mhauru/abeliantensors) repository, with small adjustments to the `abeliantensors/abeliantensor.py` file to make the tensor RG flow more stable.
 The adjustments involve the `matrix_eig` function starting from line 1885.
 We add a boolean argument `evenTrunc` for this function.
 If `evenTrunc = True`, the bond dimension will be distributed evenly among two different sectors of a Z2 symmetric tensor.

 ### Functions
 * `jncon.py`— It is the jax version of `ncon` function for tensor contractions.
 It is based on the `ncon` function provided in Evenbly's [tensor network tutorial website](https://www.tensors.net/code).
 Basically, we replace NumPy matrix multiplications with the corresponding jax version.
-It will be useful when we linearize the RG equation of GILT-HOTRG to generate the linearized RG equation in Eq.
+It will be useful when we linearize the RG equation of the HOTRG-like scheme to generate the linearized RG equation in Eq.
 (55) in the e-print.
 * `Isings.py`— Contain a function, `Ising2dT`, to generate the initial tensor for the 2D Ising model, using the [tn-tools](https://github.com/mhauru/tntools) library.
 * `gilts.py`— Implementation of the [graph independent local truncation](https://arxiv.org/abs/1709.07460).
 I follow [Markus Hauru's implementation of the GILT](https://github.com/Gilt-TNR/Gilt-TNR) closely.
 Besides, I also implement Evenbly's [full environment truncation (FET)](https://arxiv.org/abs/1801.05390) here.
 I tried both the FET and GILT during the development phase of this research project, and my computations suggested that the GILT suits the purpose of this e-print better.
 * `HOTRG.py`— Implementation of the HOTRG, armed with the GILT and the sign fixing switches.
-Specifically, the function `normFlowHOTRG` generates tensor RG flows using the RG equation of the GILT-HOTRG implemented in the function `oneHOTRG`.
+Specifically, the function `normFlowHOTRG` generates tensor RG flows using the RG equation of the HOTRG-like scheme implemented in the function `oneHOTRG`.
 The function `fixBestSign` fixes the sign ambiguity of the fixed-point tensor.
-The function `diffGiltHOTRG` uses the automatical differentiation in the JAX library to linearize the RG equation of the GILT-HOTRG, and calculates the scaling dimensions from the eigenvalues of the linearized RG equation.
+The function `diffGiltHOTRG` uses the automatical differentiation in the JAX library to linearize the tensor RG equation, and calculates the scaling dimensions from the eigenvalues of the linearized RG equation.

 ### Scripts for analysis
 * `hotrgTc.py`— Analyze the flow of the tensor norm, and use bisection method to determine the approximated critical temeprature Tc.
 Save the estimated Tc to the disk.